pekeso/storefront/README.md

 After the migrations are created, the next step is to run the migrations with the following command `python manage.py migrate`

+It's possible to customize the database by adding metadata to the model.